OSU-CS290-F16/master-assignment-1/README.md

 ## Submission

 We'll be using GitHub Classroom for this assignment.
 You will submit your assignment via GitHub.
 Just make sure your completed `style.css` file is committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
+Note that you do not need to publish your page anywhere.